 This course will provide you with a broad overview of the Earth system, giving you a clear view of how the lithosphere, hydrosphere, atmosphere and biosphere all interact.
 We will discuss the origin of the Solar System, the Earth and Moon, and how meteorites retain a record of the composition of the early Earth and planets; the Earth as a layered planet; geologic time and radiometric dating of rocks and minerals; minerals and how they form; the theories of continental drift, seafloor spreading and plate tectonics, or "Why our Planet is Mobile"; rocks, including the major igneous, sedimentary and metamorphic rock types; the physical properties of the Earth, including magnetism, gravity and heat flow; earth resources, including water, metals, and energy, their extent and limitations, and potential resources of the future; and finally the geology of Canada.

 Course Pre-requisites:

-This course is for students who are enrolled in the Faculty of Science.
+This course is for students who are not enrolled in the Faculty of Science.
+This course cannot be used for credit in an Earth Sciences program.

 Course Evaluation: